An Editor for viewing and editing a Sound object. Most of the functions of this editor are described in the Intro.

 To set the cursor, use the left mouse button.
 A short horizontal line will also be shown at the left edge (in cyan); the extension of this line crosses the cursor line at the sound's function value (seen as a cyan dot).
 This function value (shown at the left in cyan) is the sinc-interpolated value, and is generally different from the value that you would expect when looking at the linearly interpolated version of the sampled sound.

 To select a part of the time domain, use the time selection mechanism.

-To play any part of the sound, click on one of the rectangles below or above the sound window (there can be 1 to 8 of these rectangles), or choose a Play command from the View menu.
+To play any part of the sound, click in one of the rectangles below or above the sound window (there can be 1 to 8 of these rectangles), or choose a command from the Play menu.

 To mute one or more channels (of a multi-channel sound), Command-click on the 🔈 icon at the right side of the corresponding channel number.
 The icon will turn to 🔇.
 In subsequent playing actions, the channel will not be played.
 Another Command-click on a muted channel icon will activate the channel again.

 To perform analyses on the selection, or save it to a file, create an independent Sound as a copy of the selection, by clicking on the button that will copy the selection to the List of Objects; the resulting Sound will be called "Sound untitled".

 You can undo these commands with Undo (Command-Z).

 To synchronize a SoundEditor window with other windows that show a time signal, push the Group button in all the windows that you want to synchronize.
 You cannot Cut from or Paste into a synchronized SoundEditor window.